 What Causes Eclampsia In Pregnancy

 The cause of eclampsia is still unknown.
-However, it is due to blood vessel spasm in vital organs.
+However, it is due to problems with the placenta and blood vessels in vital organs.
 Some of theses organs include the brain, heart, lungs and liver.

 If it affects the brain, it will cause cerebral edema.